arcifius/gameserver/README.md

 # Game Server
 A simple game server powered by Elixir.
-This is a work in progress.
+**This is a work in progress**.